benelson/55Cancri/README.rst

 How to read these files
 -----------------------

+The two files listed above represent a different observational model.
+Case 1 assumes uncorrelated radial velocity observations.
+Case 2 assumes back-to-back radial velocity observations (< 10 minutes apart) are perfectly correlated.
+If you must choose only one of the two, **we recommend using Case 2.**

+Each line represents a draw from a Markov chain Monte Carlo.
 Each line contains 68 values.
 They read as follows.

 MCMC information::